opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/tooltip.rst

 - ``record.recordid``: unique identifier for the record
 - ``record.datasetid``: identifier of the dataset

-Using these properties, you can display directly values in the tooltip, or even use them to display data from other datasets.
+Using these properties, you can directly display values in the tooltip or even use them to display data from other datasets.

 The schema of the dataset is also injected as a ``fields`` variable, which is an array of field objects (you can use ``ng-repeat`` to loop over the fields).
 A field object contains the following properties:

-- ``field.name``: the identifier of the field, for example to find a value within ``record.fields``
+- ``field.name``: the identifier of the field, for example, to find a value within ``record.fields``
 - ``field.type``: the type of the field (``text``, ``decimal``, ``integer``, ``date``, ``datetime``, ``geo_point_2d``, ``geo_shape``)
 - ``field.label``: a human-friendly label